philrz/zed/docs/tutorials/zq.md

 2019-11-12T16:49:07Z PR #6  a few clarifications to the zson spec ...
 ```
-Note that we used [formatted string literals](../language/expressions.md#formatted-string-literals)
+Note that we used a [formatted string literal](../language/expressions.md#formatted-string-literals)
 to convert the field `number` into a string and format it with surrounding text.

 Instead of old PRs, we can get the latest list of PRs using the